-In addition, certain measures included in the ESRP, it is planned/expected to be financially supported also through other IPA II sectors and actions, such as the Sector on "Competitiveness and Innovation", the "Public Administration Reform" Sector, as well as the actions "EU Integration Facility" and "Participation in the Union Programs" (co-financing of the financial contribution for participation in the programmes Erasmus+; Employment and Social Innovation Programme (EaSI); Horizon 2020).
+In addition, certain measures included in the ESRP, it is planned to be financially supported also through other IPA II sectors, such as the Sector on "Competitiveness and Innovation".

-The total indicative budget planned for the implementation of the reforms and measures included in the Employment and Social Reform Programme for the period until 2020, is in the amount of around 437 million EUR.
+The total indicative budget planned for the implementation of the reforms and measures included in the Employment and Social Reform Programme for the period until 2020, is in the amount of around 438.8 million EUR.